 From a system science point of view, there are only four main types of flows in systems, yet known to science.
 These are flows of energy, material, information and money.
-Money can be seen as a special type of information flow, and this fits well into the main road of quantity-quality thinking that characterized the work of HT Odum, and has been beautifully formulated by Giannantoni [34].
+Money can be seen as a special type of information flow, and this fits well into the main road of quantity-quality thinking that characterized the work of HT Odum, and has been beautifully formulated by Giannantoni [34] in his book The maximum em-power principle as the basis for thermodynamics of quality.
 In table 1 the four types of flows are arranged in the frame of quantity-quality [35].